 Portfolio Risks and Bank Asset Choice

-Suggested citation: Samolyk, Katherine, 1989.
-“Portfolio Risks and Bank Asset Choice,” Federal Reserve Bank of Cleveland, Working Paper no. 89-13.
+Samolyk, Katherine 1989.
+“Portfolio Risks and Bank Asset Choice” Federal Reserve Bank of Cleveland, Working Paper No. 89-13.